-Melissa Brewer is an associate in the firm’s Washington, D.C. office.
+Melissa Brewer is a senior associate in the firm’s Washington, D.C. office.
 Her practice primarily focuses on international trade related issues, including representing domestic industries in U.S. antidumping and countervailing duty proceedings against unfairly priced and subsidized foreign imports, as well as various export control compliance matters.

 Prior to joining Kelley Drye, Melissa served as an attorney advisor to the Office of the Chief Counsel for Trade Enforcement & Compliance at the United States Department of Commerce.
 In that capacity, she drafted petitions, motions, briefs, and other written submissions in cases before the U.S. Court of International Trade, the U.S. Court of Appeals for the Federal Circuit, and the WTO Dispute Settlement Body.
 She has extensive experience dealing with the domestic implementation of WTO decisions pursuant to Sections 123 and 129 of the Uruguay Round Agreements Act.
 Melissa also advised department officials on administrative law, judicial precedent, agency regulations and practice, and customs liquidation issues in antidumping and countervailing duty investigations, reviews, and other administrative proceedings.
 She has experience dealing with matters concerning foreign trade zones, the regulatory rulemaking process, and proceedings concerning scope and circumvention of antidumping and countervailing duty orders.